KhronosGroup/OpenXR-Tutorials/tutorial/1-introduction.rst

 		:end-before: XR_DOCS_TAG_END_AddChapter2
 		:dedent: 4

-	In the workspace folder, create a folder called `Chapter2`, and in it create another `CMakeLists.txt` file.
+	In the *workspace* folder, create a folder called `Chapter2`, and in it create another `CMakeLists.txt` file.
-	In it, put the following code:
+	Into the `Chapter2/CMakeLists.txt`, put the following code:

 	.. literalinclude:: ../Chapter2/CMakeLists.txt
 		:language: cmake